 From Highway 31, turn onto Woodbury-Fletcher FSR.
 This road starts 22.km north of Balfour or 14.3km south of Kalso, and it is signed for Kokanee Glacier Provincial Park.

 Reset your odometer and drive up Woodbury-Fletcher FSR.
 The road immediately ascends with lots of waterbars.
 At 1km, reached a signed junction and fork left.
 At 1.5km, fork right and stay lower.
 Reach a 3-way triangle intersection at 2.4km and stay right.
 The road now follows Woodbury Creek and slowly ascends.
 Continue on, staying on the main road and ignore overgrown spurs.
 You’ll cross Woodbury Creek and then continue up.
 At 11.5km, reach a signed junction for Woodbury, Silverspray, and Sunset Lake.
 If you’re in a 2WD or low-clearance vehicle or unsure whether you’d be able to get back up to this point, park here.
-Otherwise, take the left fork and descend over steep lumpy waterbars.
+Otherwise, take the right fork and descend over steep lumpy waterbars.
 The last 2km of road is rough and overgrown.